MicrosoftDocs/azure-devops-docs/docs/boards/best-practices-agile-project-management.md

 Periodically review each backlog by doing the following tasks:

 - Define the work to be performed.
-- Reorder work items by using drag-and-drop so that they appear in priority order.
+- Reorder work items by using the drag-and-drop method so that they appear in priority order.
 - Open work items and add details.
 - Assign work to team members or to sprints.
 - Capture technical debt and nonfeature work required to support a healthy ecosystem of delivery.
-- Map unparented work to the feature to which they belong.
+- Map unparented work to the features to which it belongs.
 - Estimate the size of the requirements to help determine team velocity and support forecasting (optional).

 > [!TIP]